googlecodelabs/migrate-python2-appengine/README.md

 ## Cost

-App Engine is not a free service.
+App Engine, Cloud Functions, and Cloud Run are not free services.
 While you may not have needed to enable billing in App Engine's early days, [all applications now require an active billing account](https://cloud.google.com/appengine/docs/standard/payment-instrument) backed by a financial instrument (usually a credit card).
 Don't worry, App Engine (and other GCP products) still have an ["Always Free" tier](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits) and as long as you stay within those limits, you won't incur any charges.
 Also check the App Engine [pricing](https://cloud.google.com/appengine/pricing) and [quotas](https://cloud.google.com/appengine/quotas) pages for more information.

 Furthermore, deploying to GCP serverless platforms incur [minor build and storage costs](https://cloud.google.com/appengine/pricing#pricing-for-related-google-cloud-products).
 [Cloud Build](https://cloud.google.com/build/pricing) has its own free quota as does [Cloud Storage](https://cloud.google.com/storage/pricing#cloud-storage-always-free).
-For greater transparency, Cloud Build builds your application image which is than sent to the [Cloud Container Registry](https://cloud.google.com/container-registry/pricing); storage of that image uses up some of that (Cloud Storage) quota as does network egress when transferring that image to the service you're deploying to.
+For greater transparency, Cloud Build builds your application image which is than sent to the [Cloud Container Registry](https://cloud.google.com/container-registry/pricing) or [Artifact Registry](https://cloud.google.com/artifact-registry/pricing), its successor; storage of that image uses up some of that (Cloud Storage) quota as does network egress when transferring that image to the service you're deploying to.
 However you may live in region that does not have such a free tier, so be aware of your storage usage to minimize potential costs.
 (You may look at what storage you're using and how much, including deleting build artifacts via [your Cloud Storage browser](https://console.cloud.google.com/storage/browser).)

 ## Why